 Since the Common Propulsion Modules have fewer systems than standard launch vehicles, they can be rapidly built on an an assembly line.
 Since the CPMs are all identical, the modular rockets can be assembled with efficient, standardized assembly techniques.

-CPM TV, the first launch of the NEPTUNE series
+CPM TV, the first launch of a NEPTUNE series rocket component

-Interorbital's smallest orbital launch vehicle, the NEPTUNE 1 (N1), is capable of lifting 6.35 kg (14.0-lbs) into a circular polar Low-Earth-Orbit.
-IOS also launches custom payloads of larger satellites on its progressively larger modular rocket variants.
+Interorbital's smallest orbital launch vehicle, the single CPM-based NEPTUNE 1 (N1), is capable of lifting between 6.35 kg (14.0-lbs) and 12-kg (31-lbs) into a circular polar Low-Earth-Orbit.
+Future multiple CPM variants will be capable of launching progressively larger payloads to Earth orbit and beyond.
 The flexibility of the NEPTUNE rocket-series allows IOS to quickly customize launch vehicles according to customer need.

 With its low-cost satellite kit-and-launch packages, IOS offers the world's most cost-effective space solutions for small-sat customers.
 Purchase of an IOS satellite kit and launch, complete with the hardware necessary to build a satellite, also places the customer on the IOS launch manifest for the next available flight.

+The first IOS Lunar mission is designated LUNAR BULLET.
 The IOS LUNAR BULLET mission will be similar to the early NASA Ranger missions.
-The LUNAR BULLET payload will be sent on a lunar direct trajectory to an predesignated impact site on the Moon.
-During the last leg of the mission the LUNAR BULLET probe will transmit images back to Earth of the approach to the Moon up until impact.
+The LUNAR BULLET spacecraft will be sent on a lunar-direct ascent trajectory to a predesignated impact site on the Moon.
+During the last leg of the mission the LUNAR BULLET spacecraft will transmit images back to Earth of the approach to the Moon until impact.
+In addition, the spacecraft will carry a 500-gram air-bag-encapsulated payload that will be jettisoned from the spacecraft for a soft landing on the Lunar surface just before the Lunar Bullet crashes into the Moon.
 This mission will verify IOS' automated deep-space navigation technology as well as verifying IOS' deep-space communications technology.

-IOS' Lunar soft-landing system will be identical to the landing system developed for the GLXP.
+IOS' Lunar soft-landing system will be identical to the landing system developed by IOS for the Google Lunar X Prize.
 The landing hardware is based on the Soviet LUNA 9 lander, the first Earth probe to successfully land on the Lunar surface in 1965.
 The landing system includes a retro rocket and an airbag deceleration system.
 The payload will include communications and video hardware tested by the LUNAR BULLET probe.

-A lunar sample return mission is currently in development at Interorbital Systems (IOS).
+A lunar sample return mission is currently in development.
 The mission’s primary hardware component is the Robotic Interplanetary Prospector Excavator and Retriever, or the RIPPER.
 RIPPER is an autonomous system, designed to soft-land on the moon or any other body in the Solar System, select surface samples, and then excavate and retrieve them for return to Earth.
 Upcoming tests will be carried out with the IOS VIRUS lander prototype.
 The VIRUS lander prototype is powered by a single throttleable liquid upper-stage engine.